Donald Siegel, Chair

 MINOR IN EARTH SCIENCES

-To complete a minor in Earth Sciences, students must take 19 credits in Earth sciences, 12 of which must be in courses numbered 300 or above.
+To complete a minor in Earth Sciences, students must take 18 credits in Earth sciences which includes an introductory course (EAR105 or EAR110 or EAR203), and 12 credits of courses numbered 300 or above.